lmarza/ProbVerNet/README.md

 ## 1. Installation

-To install all required dependencies, create a virtual environment using your preferred tool (e.g., Conda, `venv`, etc.).
+To install all required dependencies, create a virtual environment using your preferred tool (e.g., Conda, `venv`, etc.) using the environment.yaml provided in the main branch.

-### Example using pip:

-cd premap
-> pip install -r requirements.txt
+> conda activate prob-ver

 ### Troubleshooting